Ammonia Compressor Maintenance

 • Repair and maintenance errors: Irregular maintenance or faulty repair processes may also result in leaks.
 Maintenance needs to occur every six months at a minimum, and lengthy periods of neglect can result in components wearing down over time.
 On the other hand, neglectful repairs may result in loose connections, missing caps and other problems, all of which can result in an ammonia leak.

-These problems can result in leaks occurring at any point in the system, including valves and pipes.
-However, the most dangerous leaks occur in and around the compressor.
+These problems can result in leaks occurring at any point in the system, including in and around valves, pipes and compressors.
+Wherever the leaks occur, they present an immediate and concerning danger to ammonia compressor integrity and should be addressed as quickly as possible.

 Risks of Ammonia Leaks

-Regardless of how they happen, ammonia leaks pose several risks to the health and safety of staff and facilities.
+Regardless of how they happen, ammonia leaks pose several risks to the health and safety of staff and Regardless of how they happen, ammonia leaks pose several risks to the health and safety of staff and facilities.
+Depending on your industry and applications, there may even be regulations outlining compressor care and how you should address challenges.
 Some of the most significant effects of ammonia include the following:

-• Corrosion: Ammonia can react with and corrode copper, zinc and many alloys containing these metals.
+• Corrosion: Ammonia can react with and corrode copper, zinc, and many alloys that contain these metals.
 These negative effects are only enhanced when ammonia is in the presence of moisture.
 When ammonia leaks directly affect water supplies, this can result in significant damage to piping and equipment.

 • Flammability: While anhydrous ammonia is classified as a non-flammable substance, high concentrations of ammonia vapor in the air will burn very easily.
 This fire hazard is only increased by the presence of other combustible materials.
 Especially dangerous is the presence of mercury around an ammonia leak, as the two elements can combine to form an unstable explosive compound.